Custom Residential Splash Pads in Phoenix, Arizona

 Is it just a sprinkler?+

-How long does splash pad construction typically take?+
+How long does splash pad construction take?+

 Published specifications are typical AE planning or construction baselines.
 Final specifications depend on site conditions, engineering, manufacturer requirements, applicable code, and the signed scope.